codynichoson/TurtleBotPackage/README.md

 `nuturtle_control`
 A package containing several nodes used for controlling the robot in both simulation and in the real world environment.

-## Launchfiles
-### nusim
-`nusim.launch`
-Launches a single TurtleBot into a simulated environment.

-### nuturtle_control
-`start_robot.launch`
-Launches TurtleBot into simulated environment and allows user to call services to publish `cmd_vel` values to the TurtleBot (real or simulated, remote or local), receive odometry, and visualize everything in Rviz.

 ## Nodes

 ### nusim